 How was the setting important?
 What people/movements influenced it?
 What people, ideas or events took place at the same time the were related to your topic?
 What were the main events occurring before your topic?
 What caused it to happen?

-Why was your topic significant in history?
+Main Event/Heart of the Story SIGNIFICANCE Why was your topic significant in history?
 What were the immediate results of your topic?
 What long term changes took place because of your topic?